livebg/smailer/README.md

 ### Managing unsubscriptions

-There are a few unsubscription methods supported.
-The most common one is probably via a unsubscribe link in the email.
+Among the few unsubscription methods supported, probably the most widely used one is unsubscription via a unsubscribe link in the email.

 In order to help you with implementing it, Smailer provides you with some interpolations you can use in the email's body: